jdi-docs/jdi-light/source/includes/_theory.md

 use `@Smart("data-type") MultiCombobox dataMultiCombobox;`</br>
 </br>

-### Custom Smart Annotation
+### Custom Smart Annotations
 You can also always create your own annotation enabling smart behavior.

 Let's assume you would like to use smart locators for buttons like `//button[text()='Button Text']`.

-1. Create a new annotation:
+First, create a new annotation:

 ```html
 SButton.java